 - Religious instructions cannot be imparted in educational institution run by state funds and

-- In educational institutions recognized by the state and receiving aid from the government, religious instructions cannot be compulsorily given a unwilling students.
+- In educational institutions recognized by the state and receiving aid from the government, religious instructions cannot be compulsorily given to an unwilling students.
 In educational institutions run by religious establishments, religious instructions can be given only to students willing to receive it.
 Religious instructions can be given to the minors only with the express consent of their guardians.

 - to manage its own affairs in matters of religion;